Kirwan High, a great place to belong

 The resilience project @ home

-TRP @ home is a platform that provides activities, resources and ideas to support eh wellbeing of students and their families throughout this period of remote/online learning.
+TRP @ home is a platform that provides activities, resources and ideas to support the wellbeing of students and their families.
 On this site you will find easy to implement learning activities and digital content linked to The Resilience Projects key principals; Gratitude, Empathy, Mindfulness and Emotional Literacy.

 Tips for coping with coronavirus